-If a student's parental income falls by 25% or more from the average of the three notices of assessment ("NOAs") submitted with their first application to the financial aid program, an adjustment to their student socio-economic index with the provision of appropriate documentation will be calculated.
+If a student's parental income falls by 25% or more from the average of the three notices of assessment ("NOAs") submitted with their first application to the JD Financial Aid Program, an adjustment to their student socio-economic index with the provision of appropriate documentation will be calculated.
 Both parents'/guardians' income must be included in the recalculation.